When we applaud a performer, we pat him on the back from a distance.” —Desmond Morris

 Martial arts training is an endurance test, marathon upon marathon with thousands of sprints along the way.
-It takes many years to earn a black belt in any style, from karate to jujitsu.
+It takes many years to earn a Black Belt in any style, from karate to jiujitsu.
 And it’s hard, hard work.
 What keeps you going?

 A lot of it comes from people believing in you, showing up for your lessons, quizzing you on combos, coming to tournaments and tests and very literally cheering you on.
 This goes for parents (coaches), grandparents and your fellow students, no matter their belt level.
 Come out and clap.

 Applause, the act of clapping your hands together in celebration of a person, performance or cause, goes back thousands of years.
 The emperor Heraclius once scoured the Roman coffers to boost his army in the face of a barbarous enemy.
 Did he spend the money on soldiers?
 No. He used it to hire a team of professional cheerleaders to boost the wilting army’s spirits.